 Even if it is still occupied, still being used, some vital force disappears, leaving only the barest of shelters.

 I have been asked where the Virtue Inn formed within my head and it is a struggle to explain.

 I have known so many houses that have a story, lurking under fading wallpaper and unreplaced asbestos.

 What if we shaped you as you shape us?

 Even after life has passed, the stories linger

-If you are interested in seeing “The Guests of Honor”, my US Kindle Countdown promotion is here.
+If you are interested in seeing the Virtue Inn in “The Guests of Honor”, my US Kindle Countdown promotion is here.
 If you are in the UK, my Kindle Countdown promotion is here.